 Watchdog Groups Concerned Over Donations From PACs In N.J.Critics say political action committees are skirting New Jersey's various pay-to-play laws.

-It’s becoming a common trend in schools across the Tri-State Area -- being forced to pay to play sports or be part of a club.
+Are The Days Of Paying For Textbooks, Honors Classes Coming?It’s becoming a common trend in schools across the Tri-State Area -- being forced to pay to play sports or be part of a club.
 But could you soon be paying for textbooks or even honors classes?

 Rattner Claims Innocence In NY Kickback CaseIn a taped interview with Charlie Rose, Rattner said Cuomo's decision to sue him last week for $26 million was "close to extortion."

 Former Car Czar Sued In Pay-to-Play ScandalFormer Obama car czar Steven Rattner has agreed to pay $6.2 million to settle federal charges over his role in a "pay-to-play'' scandal, but says he won't be "bullied'' into accepting a harsher penalty from New York authorities.

 Better Business Bureau Accused Of Pay-To-Play SchemeConnecticut's attorney general is pushing the Better Business Bureau to stop what he calls a play-to-play system that rates BBB members better than nonmembers.